Welcome to the The Place at Alafaya Online Application

 INCOME RESTRICTED If you are applying at an income restricted community please review the supplemental income exhibit for specific income qualifications.

 CREDIT HISTORY Our screening agency evaluates credit, debt to income and rental history against indicators of future rent payment performance.
 Any unsatisfactory finding may result in the requirement of an additional deposit, guarantor, or denial.
+Should a pending bankruptcy appear an automatic denial may result.
+A history of a prior bankruptcy filing may result in an additional rental deposit.

 GUARANTORS Are only accepted for full time students.
-All guarantors must have a combined source of income in an amount no less than Six (6) times the market rental rate.
+All guarantors must have a combined source of income in an amount no less than six (6) times the market rental rate.
 If a guarantor is needed, they must meet the entire qualifying criteria as presented herein.
 The guarantor must pay an application processing fee and sign the Guarantor Addendum.

 Rental Scoring and Your Rental Application